xjia77/E-commerce-WebApp/README.md

 pip install virtualenv
 ```

 After that, clone this repository and open it in the editor of your choice.
-In the terminal, run the following command in the project's base directory:
+In the terminal, run the following command in the project's base directory.

 ```
 virtualenv env